 On the way back we stopped off at The Candy Man in Orient for dessert 🙂

 Another lovely day trip on the NOFO ended with our usual stop for coffee at The Hampton Coffee Company in Aquebogue.
-A nice summer shot!
+A nice Autumn shot!

 The winemakers note: Sweet Scarlet is a red wine that is “user friendly”.
 Serve it chilled (we prefer it this way) or at room temperature.
 The color is scarlet, the taste is slightly sweet, and the nose is “HEAVEN”.
 Serve it with barbecue foods, hamburgers, Italian foods, especially red sauces and hot spicy foods.